nanaokanikova/Arctic_SAI/README.md

 # Arctic_SAI
-This is the code used for creating figures in 'Modest Arctic-only stratospheric aerosol injection could reduce Arctic warming while holding interhemispheric temperature difference constant' (Okanikova et al - in review).
+This is the code used for analysis and creating figures in 'Modest Arctic-only stratospheric aerosol injection could reduce Arctic warming while holding interhemispheric temperature difference constant' (Okanikova et al - in review).

 NOTE:
 - Notebooks with '-wCIDER' use the CIDER software, which is described and can be accessed here: Farley et al, 2026 (https://doi.org/10.5194/gmd-19-1809-2026)